realworldocaml/book/book/guided-tour.md

 ::: {data-type=note}
 #### Nesting lets with let and in

-`log_entry` was our first use of `let` to define a new variable within the body of a function.
 A `let` paired with an `in` can be used to introduce a new binding within any local scope, including a function body.
 The `in` marks the beginning of the scope within which the new variable can be used.
-Thus, we could write:[let syntax/nested let binding]{.idx}
+Thus, we could write:
+[let syntax/nested let binding]{.idx}

 <link rel="import" href="code/guided-tour/local_let.mlt" part="0.5" />